IFI6225-DT-K20/Grete-Mia/README.md

 Grete's and Mia's mailchimp.com site copy.

 Description:
 This website is done as our coursework in subject called "User Interface Design and Development".
 For studying purpose we have made a copy of https://mailchimp.com/ website.
-We used Bootstrap, css and html.
+We used Bootstrap (version 4.4.1), css and html.
+You should use pre-compiled version of Bootstrap.

 Installation:
 This project is a web site so it requires a web browser to be used.
 We highly recommend to use Google Chrome latest version.